VenioOne Applets are Able to Process Cellebrite, Slack, and eDiscovery Data

 WHY CELLEBRITE, SLACK AND BLOOMBERG DATA?

 Less structured data has become more and more common in investigations and litigation as communications have moved out of email and over to chat apps and mobile devices.
-Also, most eDiscovery platforms were not designed to work with chat and SMS/MMS text data.
+Also, most eDiscovery software platforms were not designed to work with chat and SMS/MMS text data.
 One of our large government agency clients processes a great deal of data through Cellebrite, and we knew others were looking at ways to deal with evidentiary data obtained from mobile devices, so we felt it was important to provide these resources to our partners sooner rather than later, so we started researching what tools were available.

 As we began looking at what tools were out there, we found other tools that convert XML to PST, but the output is really horrible.
 For example, each file in a chat might show 30,000 recipients when sent in a channel that included the whole company.
 We knew we could do better, so our developers went to work on a solution.